Anthony Robinson (serial killer): Capture and incarceration

 Police were given access to all visitors at the Howard Johnson Hotel as well as security camera footage.
 One such video showed Redmon arriving at Robinson's room at around 6 p.m. on the day she was murdered.
 At 4 a.m. the next morning, it showed Robinson removing the corpse, which was wrapped in the hotel's bedsheets and comforters, from a shopping cart and throwing away Redmon's tennis shoes.
 Footage of similar occurrences with Smith were also found, with blood found on the bedsheets of her and Robinson's shared hotel room.

 After accessing Robinson's phone, police found that following each murder, he had watched explicit videos that matched his victim's looks and physique.

 After finding the video evidence, Robinson was arrested November 23, 2021.
 When being questioned, he first stated to have never met either women.
 Upon being shown security footage, Robinson changed his story, claiming that in the hotel room, he witnessed both Redmon and Smith swallow a “white pill” and, after falling asleep, awoke to find they had died of overdoses.
 He then alleged to have only disposed of them in fear he would be suspected of murder at the discovery of their bodies.
 Although traces of drugs were found in the victims postmortem, it was not enough to be lethal.

 Robinson was represented by attorney Louis Nagy, who asserted his client had "a history of mental illness since 2014".
 Despite pleading not guilty, he was charged in September 2022 with two counts of first-degree murder, two counts of concealing dead bodies, and one count of aggravated murder.
 He was charged once more two months later with another count of aggravated murder of multiple people.
 During the court hearing, Robinson did not speak and held a "stern look on his face".

 In January 2025, Robinson went to trial for the murders of Beth Redmon and Tonita Smith.
 Nagy argued that it was impossible to know what happened in the hotel rooms the day of the victims’ death, and further argued that the video footage, although suspicious, was not enough to confirm anything.

 The jury took only 30 minutes to conclude he was guilty, recommending the maximum possible sentences for each crime.
-Robinson is due to sentencing in September 2025.
+After being pushed back multiple times, Robinson was set to be sentenced in May 2026.
+On May 22, 2026, Robinson was sentenced to life in prison for the murders of Redmon and Smith.